SadeghHayeri/pgkit/README.md

 from the host or to let the postgres cluster handle receiving the WAL files itself.

 > **Important:** It's best to use a separate receivewal service (set the flag) if setting up a delayed replica (PITR).
 If setting
-> up a real-time replica (zero delay) it is better to let PostgreSQL receive the WAL files itself.
+> up a real-time replica (zero delays) it is better to let PostgreSQL receive the WAL files itself.

 #### Adding a database config using the interactive prompt:
 ```shell